Chapter 246: How AI Fuels Emerging Technologies and Automation in Modern Enterprises

 9.1 KPI Dashboards

-Build a Unified Emerging Technologies & Automation KPI Dashboard with the following widgets:
+Build a Unified Emerging Technologies and Automation KPI Dashboard with the following widgets:

 - Bot Utilization (%)